Home > Corporate Governance Overview Statement

 II: Risk Management and Internal Control Framework

-The AC assesses the performance of Internal Audit function on an annual basis to ensure the Internal Auditors have performed effectively and acted independently in undertaking the Internal Audit process.
-The Internal Audit Department adheres to a globally recognised framework, namely International Professional Practices Framework (“IPPF”) as promulgated by the Institution of Internal Auditors.
-All nine (9) Internal Audit personnel, including the Head of Internal Audit, are free from any relationships or conflicts of interest, which could impair their objectivity and independence, as disclosed in the Audit Committee Report.
+The AC assesses the performance of Internal Audit function on an annual basis to ensure the Internal Auditors have performed effectively and have acted independently in the conduct of internal audit activities.
+All eight (8) Internal Audit executives, including the Head of Internal Audit, are free from any relationships or conflicts of interest which could impair their objectivity and independence.

 The Board has also received written assurances from Executive Chairman, Executive Directors and Group Chief Financial Officer on the adequacy and effectiveness of the Group’s risk management and internal control system in all material aspects.

-PRINCIPAL C: INTEGRITY IN CORPORATE REPORTING AND MEANINGFUL RELATIONSHIP WITH STAKEHOLDERS
+PRINCIPLE C: INTEGRITY IN CORPORATE REPORTING AND MEANINGFUL RELATIONSHIP WITH STAKEHOLDERS

 I: Communication with Stakeholders